 With –no-parent, you can restrict the download only to a specific portion of the site.

 Additionally, you can set the path to where we want to download the files with the -P command followed by the path to the directory.

 We have covered some of the most common uses of wget command.
 To learn more about wget, you can always check its man page with the man wget command.

 PS.
-If you enjoy reading our blog, feel free to share it on social networks using the shortcuts below, or simply leave a comment.
+If you enjoy reading our post, on Wget Command Examples, feel free to share it on social networks using the shortcuts below, or simply leave a comment.